-The most famous inhabitants of the Amazon River is no other than the Amazon River Dolphin, or Boto, which looks pretty in pink and can grow even bigger than humans!
-Their distinct color is said to be due to their blood capillaries located near the surface of the skin.
-What's more interesting is that legend tells of these fascinating creatures transforming themselves into the form of a man at nighttime, to hypnotize their prospect of young and beautiful woman!
+The most famous inhabitants of the Amazon River is no other than the Amazon River Dolphin, or Boto, who looks pretty in pink and can grow larger than human size!
+Their distinct color is said to be due to their blood capillaries being located near the surface of their skin.

-Native to the jungles of South America, Macaws are social birds usually seen traveling in flocks in sizes of 10 to 30 of them each, and are loyal to their lifelong mates.
+Native to the jungles of South America, Macaws are social birds usually seen traveling in flocks in sizes of 10 to 30.
+They are loyal to their lifelong mates.
 They are beautifully colored birds that hold a vibrant plumage.
-Their beaks are quite powerful and can effortlessly crack nuts and seeds, while their scaly tongues are dry and contains a bone, which is mostly used for tapping into fruits.
+Their beaks are quite powerful and can effortlessly crack nuts and seeds, while their scaly tongues are dry and contains bone, which is mostly used for tapping into fruits.
 Some macaws can even mimic human speech!

 Thought to be the real king of the jungle, the jaguar is the largest cat in the Americas, though it ranks third in the entire world, behind only the lion and tiger.
 Their spots, which highly resemble roses, render them distinctive from other big cats, A jaguar has the strongest bite force of all of these predatory felines, with its incredibly powerful jaws incomparable to those of any other cat.
 With this bite, the jaguar possesses the capability of piercing a skull and breaking open a sea turtle's shell.
 This animal is a solitary killer, and will typically scale and climb trees to use as a vantage point when hunting prey prior to pouncing upon their targets.

 |Golden lion tamarin||Leontopithecus rosalia|

 |Amazon river dolphin||Inia geoffrensis|

 Which animal do you find to be the most fascinating?